zefiros-software/BSPLib/README.md

 5. Submit a pull request

 ## License
-This project is licensed under the MIT license.
+This project is licensed under the MIT license by [Zefiros Software](https://zefiros.eu).

 ```
 Copyright (c) 2016 Mick van Duijn, Koen Visscher and Paul Visscher